1200 Major Merit Scholarships

 For those of us who don’t expect to qualify for need-based aid from colleges and whose college-bound kids are near the top of the class, large merit scholarships are the “holy grail.”
 However, it can be difficult to find all the opportunities that are out there.

-I recently completed a MAJOR update to my Full Scholarship List, taking it from around 450 major merit scholarships to over 1200 major merit scholarships.
+I recently completed a MAJOR update to my Full Scholarship List, taking it from around 450 major merit scholarships to over 1200 merit-based full ride scholarships and full tuition scholarships.

 For those of you who have already purchased the Full Scholarship List, please bear with me.
 I am just excited to tell others about what the updated list offers.